noahfl/densenet-sdr/README.md

-###Epochs to accuracy
+### Epochs to accuracy

 The below tables show the number of training epochs required to reach a training error of 15, 10, and 5, respectively.
 For example, the dropout version of DenseNet-40 on CIFAR-10 took 8 epochs to reach a training error of 15, 16 epochs to reach a training error of 10, and 94 epochs to reach a training error of 5.
 In contrast, the SDR version of DenseNet-40 on CIFAR-10 took 5 epochs to reach a training error of 15, 5 epochs to reach a training error of 10, and 15 epochs to reach a training error of 5.
+Best results for each value, across both dropout and SDR, are bolded.

-####Dropout
+#### Dropout

 |Model type            |Depth  |C10             |C100             |
 |:---------------------|:------|:---------------|:----------------|